mosser/mosser.github.io/_pages/students.md

 ### Join the team!

 I am always interested in having motivated students join the lab to work on exciting projects.
 From a recruitment point of view, I am more interested in motivation and excitement than by excellence in your transcript (I was myself a terrible B.Sc. student).
-If you're interested in joining the lab as a graduate student or postdoc, feel free to [drop me an introductory email](mailto:mossers@mcmaster.ca?subject=Prospective Student), mentioning which recent research work I've conducted excites you the most.
+If you're interested in joining the lab as a undergrad engineering student, a graduate student or a postdoc, feel free to [drop me an introductory email](mailto:mossers@mcmaster.ca?subject=Prospective Student), mentioning which recent research work I've conducted excites you the most.

 ### Current Students